 On one side of this place is the Aravalli Range and on the other is the Sabarmati river.
 The city had a fort with seven gates which are almost dilapidated at present.
 Shimla Gate, Delhi Gate, Meera Gate and Gathaman Gate are some of those seven gates.
 Historical monuments like the Keertistumbh, the Jorawar Palace and the Balaram Palace are also some reminiscences of the past glory of Palanpur.

 There are many temples under the Hinduism and Jainism sects in this place.
 The Pallaviya Parshwanath Temple or the Motu Derasar built by King Prahaladan and the Nanu Derasar are the important Jain temples of Palanpur.
-The Pataleshwar Mahadev Temple situated near the Keertistumbh, Mota Ramji Mandir are the Hindu temples.
-Some of the Hindu temples within reachable distance from Palanpur are the famous Ambaji temple, Kedarnath Mahadev Temple and Balaram Mahadev temple.
+The Pataleshwar Mahadev Temple situated near the Keertistumbh and the Mota Ramji Mandir are the Hindu temples.

 Weather in Palanpur is pleasant during monsoon, with the rains being moderate during the time.
 However, the summers are too humid, and winters are extremely frosty.